jjcosgrove/vue-methodly/README.md

 # Vue Methodly

-A simple Vue plugin to augment your Vue instance methods with custom ones
+A simple Vue plugin to augment your Vue instance methods with custom ones.

 ## Install